It’s crucial to know why you are doing what you’re doing.

-But the worst thing in life would be a death-bed regret that you’ve spent your life pursuing what someone said you should want, instead of what you really want.
+But on your death bed, you don’t want that horrible regret, feeling you spent your life pursuing what someone said you should want instead of what you really want.

 But whatever you decide, you need to optimize for that, and be willing to let go of the others.